GeekFreaker/GeekFreaker.github.io/README.md

 Intro
 ---
+This project only works on the latest version of GOOGLE CHROME.

 The aim of this js-coded rover mission is to attempt to use JS to create a re-enactment of the challenge in terms of source code applied in Javascript.